CirroBuild/FrostiDocs/docs/develop/connect.md

 using Azure.Identity;
 ```

 3. In Program.cs (or Startup.cs if it exists).
-Add the following lines:
+Add the following code below the line where builder is defined:

 ```csharp title="Program.cs"
 if (builder.Environment.IsDevelopment())